overhide/overhide/docs/glossary.md

 >
 > The [BIP32](http://bip32.org/) "master node" for the *secrets* array is seeded with an 18 word mnemonic using the [BIP39](https://iancoleman.io/bip39/) algorithm.
 >
-> These *secrets* in no way relate to users' wallet mnemonics and blockchain addresses.
+> These *secrets* in no way relate to users' wallet mnemonics and ledger addresses.
 >
 > *Keyrings* are meant to help organize mnemonics on behalf of applications.
 >
 > Some examples:
 >
 > * *secrets[3]<sub>pub</sub>* -- ECIES public key derived from 32 byte private key that is *secrets[3]*
-> * *secrets[6]<sub>sym</sub>* -- *secrets[6]* used as secret-phrase in AES 256 encryption
+> * *secrets[6]<sub>sym</sub>* -- *secrets[6]* used as the *secret* in AES 256 encryption

 #### wallet

-A store of key-pairs to prove identity, work-with transactions, and access funds on a blockchain.
+A store of key-pairs to prove identity, work-with transactions, and access funds on a ledger.

-A wallet contains public keys that are the external account addresses on a blockchain.
+A wallet contains public keys that are the external account addresses (*user-address*, *broker-address*, *service-address*) on a ledger.

-It also contains private keys used to sign transactions on behalf of the public keys--accounts.
+It also contains *private-keys* used to sign transactions on behalf of the public keys--accounts.

-*overhide* examples are envisioned to coexist with software wallets--something akin to *MetaMask* for Ethereum--which are browser extensions injecting JavaScript (*web3.js*) blockchain access to Web applications running with appropriate permissions in said browser.
+*overhide* examples are envisioned to coexist with software wallets--something akin to *MetaMask* for Ethereum--which are browser extensions injecting JavaScript (*web3.js*) ledger access to Web applications running with appropriate permissions in said browser.

 #### keybiner & keyrings